DmitriyRF/NewTheme/README.md

 <p>Registers a script in footer of pages.
 And jQuery include before</p>
 <h3>Adding Dummy Content</h3>
 <p>Use FakerPress plugin for template of content</p>
+<h3>Adding Menu Support and displaying Menus</h3>
+<p>Registers theme support for menu.
+Registers a navigation menu location for a theme.</p>